h2non/thread.js/README.md

 It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack

 Welcome to the multi-thread world in JavaScript.
-You could start reading some [examples](https://github.com/h2non/thread.js/tree/master/examples)
+You could start seeing some [examples](https://github.com/h2non/thread.js/tree/master/examples)

 **Note**: the library is still in beta stage.
 A deep cross-browser testing is pending.
 Do not use it in production environments